 1.INTRODUCTION

 Water quality studies often include physicochemical water quality checking, trace and toxic metal analysis, microbiological analysis, etc. Non-degradable and persistent nature of heavy metals makes them one of the most widespread and hazardous contaminants of great ecological concern (CWC, 2019).
-Mining activities, growth of industries, expulsion of industrial effluents, domestic waste discharges and activities that speed up urbanization are the main sources of metal contamination (Mishra et al., 2021;.Rohini et al., 2016).
-After entering rivers, majority of heavy metals immediately settle into the sediment, where they are much more concentrated.
-Concentration of heavy metals in water is typically low, but their increased concentrations have been found as a result of human activity (Sofia et al.,2016).
-Metals like nickel enters river water from the leaching of rocks and sediments.
+Mining activities, growth of industries, expulsion of industrial effluents, domestic waste discharges and activities that speed up urbanization are the main sources of metal contamination (Mishra et al., 2021; Rohini et al., 2016).
+After entering rivers, the majority of heavy metals immediately settle into the sediment, where they are much more concentrated.
+The concentration of heavy metals in water is typically low, but their increased concentrations have been found as a result of human activity (Sofia et al.,2016).
+Metals like nickel enter river water from the leaching of rocks and sediments.
 High concentrations of nickel and chromium were found in sediments that were downstream of landslides (Geertsema et al., 2019).
 Anthropogenic sources of chromium contamination include leather industries, tanning, and chrome plating, while fertilizers and tanning contribute heavy metal copper (Singh et al., 2022).
 Less soluble heavy metals either stay suspended as particles or become entrained in the sediments of the bed.
-However, heavy metals that are soluble are thought to be extremely hazardous because of their mobility and bioavailability (Baby et al., 2022).
+However, soluble heavy metals are thought to be extremely hazardous because of their mobility and bioavailability (Baby et al., 2022).
 The delicate equilibrium of the aquatic systems is known to be disturbed when metal pollutants are present in freshwater (Ambedkar and Muniyan, 2012).
 The present study aims to quantify the heavy metals in water and sediment of the river to evaluate the status of contamination.

 2. STUDY AREA

 Kallada River, the longest river in Kollam District of Kerala, was selected for study.
 Sampling was carried out from February 2018 to January 2019.
 This tropical freshwater river comprises the Kallada Irrigation Project and Thenmala Ecotourism.
 Along the upstream, midstream and downstream segments of the river, 18 stations were selected for heavy metal analysis.
 S1, S3, S5, S7, S9, S11, S13, S15 and S17 represent reference sites and S2, S4, S6, S8, S10, S12, S14, S16 and S18 were test sites.
-Reference and test sites were chosen based on some observable criteria in the vicinity of river.
-They were type of land such as forest, urban, or agricultural land, the density of roads, including off-road paths, nature of riparian zone and rate of physical habitat destruction of selected area.
+Reference and test sites were chosen based on some observable criteria in the vicinity of the river.
+They were types of land such as forest, urban, or agricultural land, the density of roads, including off-road paths, the nature of the riparian zone and the rate of physical habitat destruction of the selected area.

 3. MATERIALS AND METHODS